elastic/apm-agent-nodejs/lib/instrumentation/modules/next/README.md

 There are a number of ways to deploy (https://nextjs.org/docs/deployment) a Next.js app.
 This instrumentation works with "Self-Hosting", and using Next.js's built-in server.

-There is a Next.js "server" class hierarchy:
+Here is the Next.js "server" class hierarchy:

     class Server (in base-server.ts)
         class NextNodeServer (in next-server.ts, used for `next start`)